PhoenixTales/wiki.gothicarchive.org/items.md

 - in alpha builds technically separate from the `Drug` and `PSI potion` but mixed up with them in a mission
   - that mission is titled `The Holy Water` and described as `The player must obtain a vial of Holy Water and bring it`
   - NPC ordering it says `I urgently need a PSI vial` (German: `PSI-Phiole`)

+## Magic Ore Armor
+- `ore armor (...) belonged to the general who wielded URIZIEL in the battle against the Orcs.`
+- `This ancient armor was made of magic ore`

 ## Mushrooms
 - `honey mushroom`